 - Online Seller Of Any Product Or Service

-Compliance With Third-Party Companies - ToS, Policies, etc.
+Compliance With 3rd-Party Companies - ToS, Policies, etc.

-Big companies and government agencies that regulate trade in many countries emphasize the need of observing the terms and policies of service providers.
+All the leading online companies and government trade regulatory agencies emphasize the importance of complying with the terms and policies of service providers.

 You are obligated to let your site visitors know that your website complies with all necessary laws and professional guidelines.
-This not only improves consumer trust and confidence in your website, it’s also required by most companies you engage with online.
+This not only improves consumer trust and buyer confidence in your website, it’s also a requirement of many companies you interact with online.

 Let’s take a look at some examples:

-Google requires your site to display certain information when using their products and features.
-This includes using Google Analytics …
+Google requires you to display legal information if using many of their services or features.
+This includes Google Analytics …

-And even promoting your products using Google AdWords …
+And even promoting your products or services through Google AdWords …

-If you sell information-based products via companies such as ClickBank, JVZoo, or other established online merchant networks, you will need to add certain legal pages before your products are approved for sale …
+If you plan to sell information-based products through places such as ClickBank, JVZoo, or other established online merchant networks, you will be required to add various legal pages before your products are approved for selling via their networks …

-The FTC (Federal Trade Commission) also requires that you display clear disclaimers and policies to visitors, especially if you plan to use product testimonials or endorsements …
+The Federal Trade Commission (FTC) also requires that you display clear disclaimers and disclosures to visitors, especially regarding the use of product testimonials or endorsements …

 (Federal Trade Commission – consumer guidelines and regulations)

 New FTC regulations governing how business is conducted online were introduced in March 2012.
-Search online and you will see that many sites are unaware (or choose to flaunt) these requirements.
-As documented on their website, this typically prompts the FTC to make an example of businesses and prosecute site owners in an effort to get other businesses to comply.
+A quick search online will easily reveal that many websites are still unaware (or choose to ignore) these requirements.
+As is already the case, this typically results in the FTC making an example of businesses and prosecuting site owners for breaches of regulation in an effort to get other businesses to comply.

-If you do any kind of money-making activity online, therefore, it’s best not to take any chances.
-Even if your business is not physically located in the U.S. it’s best to protect your business interests by ensuring that your website is compliant with FTC regulations.
+If you do any type of business online, therefore, it’s best not to take any chances.
+Even if your business is not located in the U.S. you should protect your business by making sure that your website complies with FTC guidelines.

-Various resources online provide guidelines and examples for structuring disclaimers and disclosures to help you comply with FTC requirements.
-See the resources section at the end of this article for more information …
+Many online resources provide guidelines and examples for structuring disclaimers and disclosures to help your business meet FTC requirements.
+See the additional references and resources section at the end of this article for more information …

-If you plan to create applications that will integrate with your site, social networking sites like Facebook, Twitter, and many others will require you to provide access to various legal pages …
+If you are planning to create social networking applications that integrate with your website, you will also be required to provide social networking sites like Facebook, Twitter, and many others with information about various legal pages …

-- If you are unsure as to whether you are breaking the law, and/or Terms of Service policies and guidelines of organizations like Google, Facebook, etc., then it’s best to assume that you most probably are.
+- If you are unsure whether or not you may be breaking the law, and/or Terms of Service policies and guidelines of organizations like Google, Facebook, etc., then assume that you most probably are.

-- If you plan to promote services or products on your site using affiliate marketing, or monetizing your pages with Google AdSense, ads for Amazon or eBay products, or using Google AdWords to drive visitors to your pages, etc., then find out exactly what kind of legal information you are required to display on your site to comply with all Terms Of Service and policy requirements to avoid having your accounts suspended.
+- If you plan to promote anything on your site via affiliate marketing, or generating revenue with Google AdSense, Amazon, or eBay advertising, or using Google AdWords to drive visitors to your pages, etc., then find out exactly what kind of legal information you need to provide on your site to comply with all Terms Of Service and policy requirements - don’t risk having your accounts suspended.

-- If you have been wondering if “borrowing” a Copyright Notice is Copyright infringement, then it’s best to take proper precautions to avoid becoming a litigation magnet.
+- If you have ever wondered if “borrowing” a Copyright Notice is Copyright infringement, then it’s best to act now and take proper precautions to protect yourself and your business interests.

-If your web site falls short in terms of compliance, then you will find this section helpful.
+If you suspect that your web site lacks in areas of compliance, then you will find this section helpful.

-At its most basic, adding the following legal pages to your website should help your website stay out of trouble with most regulatory agencies and third-party providers, and help to avoid possible legal issues or even threats of legal action (e.g. “takedown” notices):
+At its most basic, adding the following compliance pages to your website will help your business stay out of trouble with most consumer protection agencies and 3rd-party service providers, and avoid possible legal issues):

 - About Us